bachelor-2014/report/v2/porting.md

 experience that a full compilation of OpenCV took 8 hours on the board compared to the 20 minutes on a laptop computer.

-//TODO: Some recorded number and a discussion
+//TODO: Some recorded numbers and a discussion of those

 In the specification for the future Evobot \ref{specification} the BBB is expected to be the main board, while also introducing more features such as